oxc-project/oxc-project.github.io/src/docs/guide/usage/linter/plugins.md

 request](https://github.com/oxc-project/oxc/issues/new?assignees=&labels=C-enhancement%2CA-linter&projects=&template=feature_request.md&title=linter:%20support%20my%20favorite%20plugin).
-Please be aware that we have no plans on supporting rules in plugins that require special parsers, such as `eslint-plugin-vue` and `eslint-plugin-svelte`, though we are open to suppporting rules in these plugins that only affect script tags in their source files.
+Please be aware that we have no plans on supporting rules in plugins that require special parsers, such as `eslint-plugin-vue` and `eslint-plugin-svelte`, though we are open to supporting rules in these plugins that only affect script tags in their source files.